rodolfojt/Predicting_Starbucks_Offers/README.md

 ## 3. Project description

 The goal of this project consists  in  using  Amazon  SageMaker’s  supervised
-learning  model,  DeepAR,  to  predict  how  muchsomeone will spend based in the next days.
-Knowing that information, it is possible to discover which demographicgroups respond best to which offer type and create a recommendation system that suggests customized offers .According to DeepAR forecasting algorithm documentation, it is a method for finding time-based patterns and forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN).
+learning  model,  DeepAR,  to  predict  how  much someone will spend based in the next days.
+Knowing that information, it is possible to discover which demographic groups respond best to which offer type and create a recommendation system that suggests customized offers.
+According to DeepAR forecasting algorithm documentation, it is a method for finding time-based patterns and forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN).